chaos-mesh/website/docs/simulate-pod-chaos-on-kubernetes.md

 Pod Failure Chaos Experiment would change the `image` of each container in the target Pod to the "pause image", which is a special image that does not perform any operations.
 We use `gcr.io/google-containers/pause:latest` as the default image as "pause image", and you could change it to any other image in helm values `controllerManager.podChaos.podFailure.pauseImage`.

+Downloading `pause image` would consume time, and that duration would be counted in the experiment duration.
+So you might find that the "actual effected duration" might be shorter than the configured duration.
+That's another reason why recommend to setup available "pause image".

 Another ambiguous point is that "pause image" could work "properly well" with unconfigured `command` in the container.
 So if the container is configured without `command`, `livenessProbe` and `readinessProbe`, the container would be inspected as `Running` and `Ready`, although it had been changed to the "pause image", and actually does not provide functionalities as normal or not-available.
 So setup `livenessProbe` and `readinessProbe` for containers is recommended.